Science at UM [S03-ep30]: Festivals in Rural Areas

-Every year, more than 7,000 festivals are organized in France.
-This phenomenon has been growing rapidly since the 2000s, but it is far from new.
-Hector Berlioz founded the first event of this type in 1869, called the Chorégies d'Orange, which celebrated its 150th anniversary in 2019.
-In another field, Concarneau has been organizing the Festival des Filets Bleus since 1902.
-These are relatively modest festivals that cannot compete with the giants of the sector, such as the Festival Interceltique de Lorient or the well-known Fête de l'Huma, which attracts more than 800,000 participants each year.
+Every year, more than 7,000 festivals are held in France.
+This phenomenon has been growing rapidly since the 2000s, though it is by no means new.
+Hector Berlioz founded the first event of its kind in 1869; the festival, known as the Chorégies d’Orange, celebrated its 150th anniversary in 2019.
+In a different vein, Concarneau has been hosting the Festival des Filets Bleus since 1902.
+These are relatively modest festivals that do not rival the industry giants such as the Festival Interceltique de Lorient or the well-known Fête de l’Huma, which attracts over 800,000 attendees each year.

-While Brittany is often in the spotlight, Occitanie is also a land of festivals.
-Every year, more than 150 events of this type take place between Gard and Hérault alone, with an unexpected diversity.
-Indeed, what do the very Parisian Radio France festival and the Montaren chickpea festival have in common, or the Ales surface crater and the Domaine d'O spring theater festival, or the Feu Garance reggae festival in Bagnoles sur Cèze and the Tous Contes Fées fairy tale festival in Clarensac?
+While Brittany often takes center stage, Occitanie is also a land of festivals.
+Every year, more than 150 such events take place in the Gard and Hérault departments alone, offering an unexpected variety.
+Indeed, what do the very Parisian Radio France Festival and the Montaren Chickpea Festival have in common?
+What about the Cratère Surface in Alès and the Printemps des Comédiens at the Domaine d’O?
+Or the Feu Garance Reggae Festival in Bagnoles-sur-Cèze and the Tous Contes Fées in Clarensac?

 Nothing?
 Or perhaps quite the opposite.
-This is partly revealed by our guest's latest survey.
-A researcher at the Montpellier political science laboratory, Cepel, which he also heads, he has been coordinating the major Sofest survey for the past five years, alongside Aurélien Djakouane .
-Sofest involves 25,000 questionnaires, 3,500 volunteers surveyed, and 1,300 festivals analyzed in 13 regions.
-This year, the two coordinators and their team of around ten researchers looked at the specific cultural, social, and economic characteristics of festivals in rural areas, which account for no less than a third of the 7,300 festivals surveyed.
+That’s what our guest’s latest survey reveals, at least in part.
+A researcher at the Montpellier Political Science Laboratory ( Cepel)—which he also directs—he has been coordinating the major Sofest survey for the past five years alongside Aurélien Djakouane !
+Sofest involves 25,000 questionnaires, 3,500 volunteers surveyed, and 1,300 festivals analyzed across 13 regions.
+This year, the two coordinators and their team of about ten researchers focused on the specific cultural, social, and economic dynamics of festivals in rural areas, which account for no less than one-third of the 7,300 festivals surveyed.

-- Listen also to the program Festivals at the Cefe's experimental field.
+- You can also listen to the program “Festivals” on the CEFE’s experimental site.

-In the second part of the program, for the final report in the series devoted to Cemipai, Sébastien Lyonnais presents his favorite toy, the atomic force microscope or AFM, coupled with fluorescence.
-It is the only one in the world installed in a level 3 biosafety platform, and researchers are clamoring to use it to visualize viruses or bacteria topographically thanks to a device that offers incredible observation possibilities.
+In the second part of the program, for the final report in the series on Cemipai, Sébastien Lyonnais introduces us to his favorite gadget, the atomic force microscope (AFM), coupled with fluorescence.
+It is the only one in the world installed in a Level 3 biosafety facility, and researchers are clamoring to use it to visualize viruses and bacteria topographically thanks to a device that offers incredible observational capabilities.

 Co-production: Divergence FM / University of Montpellier